MP Estate Planning UK

 Handle Inheritance Tax events for trusts, including discretionary trust charges

-For practical guidance on protecting family assets and meeting reporting duties, see our secure your family’s future page.
+For practical guidance on protecting family assets and meeting your IHT reporting duties, see our secure your family’s future page.

 Stay compliant year-round: records, updates and avoiding penalties

 A year-round routine for bookkeeping and updates prevents last-minute panic and penalties.
-We recommend simple habits that keep trustees confident and beneficiaries protected.
+The best trustees build simple habits that keep them confident and beneficiaries protected.

-• Bank statements and transaction logs for trust accounts.
+• Bank statements and transaction logs for all trust bank accounts.

-• Dividend vouchers, rental summaries and interest statements.
+• Dividend vouchers, rental summaries and interest certificates from banks and building societies.

-Clear records reduce mistakes when we complete the SA900 and other returns.
-They also make it easier to explain decisions to beneficiaries.
+Clear records reduce mistakes when completing the SA900 and other returns.
+They also make it straightforward to explain decisions to beneficiaries or to HMRC if questions arise.

-If you’re unsure, seek professional advice early.
-Good guidance helps protect trust assets and ensures the intended benefit reaches the family.
-For an overview of possible penalties and how advisers should act, see penalties guidance for agents and advisers.
+For an overview of possible penalties and how advisers should approach compliance, see penalties guidance for agents and advisers.

 Conclusion